hudag/mini_proj_1/linux.md

    ![path](/images/path.PNG)
 ## Using the tab key to complete file paths
   * To complete a file path without writing it out completely, a user is able to use the tab key.
 The tab key is like autofill.
+## Using up and down arrow for history
+  * In order to go to through your last commands without typing them you are able to navigate through them using the up and down keys.